julienherrero/awesome-list/README.md

 - [crs-k/release-draft](https://github.com/crs-k/release-draft) - Creates & updates GitHub release draft, automatically generates release notes, and bumps semver compliant tags.
 - [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
 - [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Auth infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Authentication and authorization infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.